7 Signs that You're Not Eating Enough Protein

 Protein is fundamental to maintaining, growing, and repairing the cells in your body.
-A lack of protein will make your body send you signs that are more noticeable than you may have thought.
+A lack of this will make your body send you signs that are more noticeable than you may have thought.

 If you think you aren’t eating enough protein, take a look at the following signs that your body may be sending you.

-What protein does is level out your blood sugar.
-If you’re not eating enough, this is not happening, so you’ll start to get sudden cravings for sweets.
+Protein plays an important role in leveling out your blood sugar.
+It is converted into sugar and is usually stored in your liver.
+If you’re not eating enough, this process can’t happen, so you’ll start to get sudden cravings for sweets and other foods.

-If you don’t consume the amount of protein you need, your hair will get thinner and more fragile, and it will fall out more easily.
+The specific protein for your hair is called Keratin.
+If you don’t consume the amount of protein you need, your hair will get thinner, more fragile, and it will fall out more easily.

-As for your skin, it’s also common for it to get flaky and excessively dry.
+As for your skin, it’s also common for it to get flaky and excessively dry without protein.

-If you notice crests or raised areas in your cuticles, this also may be due to a protein deficiency.
+If you notice crests or raised areas in your cuticles, this also may be due to a deficiency of this nutrient.